THCLab/oca-bin/README.md

-# OCAtool
+# OCA bin

-Tool to work with OCA ekosystem
+Command line tool to work with OCA objects
 - convert ocafile into oca bundle